tharinduAyagama/JavaBiginnerQuestions/README.md

 This repository has beginner level java questions and the solution code.
 Following questions and solutions are included.

-First Question is check palindrome
+01).check palindrome.
 Implement palindrome using in build methods and using two arrays.

-Second Question is Find Largest Number out of 3 numbers
+02).Find Largest Number out of 3 numbers

-implement find largest number without using in build methods.
+Implement find largest number without using in build methods.